OUR INSTRUCTORS

 CATHY NILAND

-Cathy’s wheel-thrown ceramics are focused on function and finish.
-She sees each utilitarian piece she makes as a canvas to explore repetitive themes through carving and pattern work.
-Many pieces have a tactile quality that encourages handling.
-She has explored themes of repetition in other mediums, such as drawing, since 2011.
+Cathy's wheel-thrown ceramics focus on function and finish.
+She treats each utilitarian piece as a canvas for repetitive themes through carving and pattern work.
+Many of her pieces have a tactile quality that invites handling.

-WILLIAM KUENNE
+BILL KUENNE

 Bill’s Instagram